tweag/nickel/doc/manual/merging.md

 }
 ```

-Currently, one can only use it on a field that have been marked as default.
+Currently, one can only override a field that has been marked as default beforehand.
 A
 more ergonomic way of overriding is planned, and described in [RFC001][rfc001].

 ### Example